mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/package-registry/operating/planning/index.md

 For the Docker daemon to be able to fetch images stored in DC/OS Package Registry, it must be configured to trust the DC/OS Package Registry.
 Docker provides [configuration documentation](https://docs.docker.com/engine/security/certificates/#understanding-the-configuration) to assist with this.
 The name of the registry will be `<service-name>.marathon.l4lb.thisdcos.directory` where `<service-name>` is the name of the service used when installing the DC/OS Package Registry.
 By default, the service name is `registry`.

-To configure the Docker daemon in all of the DC/OS Agents (Public and Private) to trust the default configuration of the DC/OS Package Registry execute the following commands:
+To configure the Docker daemon in all of the DC/OS Agents (public and private) to trust the default configuration of the DC/OS Package Registry, execute the following commands:

 ```bash
 sudo mkdir -p /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.:443